colory-games/UEPlugin-AdvancedControlFlow/docs/installation.md

 # Installation

+This page shows the installation process of the free trial version.
+Free trial version has below limitations.

+* The number of conditional pin is up to 3.

+To get the benefit fully from this plugin, consider to buy this plugin at [the Marketplace](https://www.unrealengine.com/marketplace/en-US/product/advanced-control-flow).

 #### 1. Download source code

-Download whole project's source code from [GitHub](https://github.com/colory-games/UEPlugin-AdvancedControlFlow/archive/refs/heads/main.zip) and unzip it.
+Download whole source code from [the release page](https://github.com/colory-games/UEPlugin-AdvancedControlFlow/releases) and unzip it.

 #### 2. Move the plugin